NebulaUI/nebula-css/README.md

 * 6kb (gzip) with default settings.
 * [View the demo](http://rbrtsmith.com/nebula-css/demo/)

-Super low-level Sass framework using the [ITCSS](https://www.youtube.com/watch?v=1OKZOV-iLj4) architecture and the [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) naming convention.
+Super low-level mobile-first Sass framework using the [ITCSS](https://www.youtube.com/watch?v=1OKZOV-iLj4) architecture and the [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) naming convention.

 Ships with 100% zero cosmetic styling.
 This allows every project built with Nebula CSS to have a completely bespoke look and feel with Nebula CSS doing the heavy lifting when it comes to layout and architecture.